TukuToi/tukutoi-search-and-filter/README.txt

 With TukuToi Search & Filter you can build custom Queries and Front End filters, to search thru your Post, Terms or Users.

 == Changelog ==

+= 2.26.0 =
+* [Fixed] Search, Pagination Reset and Loop now all act on their own instances if several on same page
+* [Fixed] Mixing both types of search and loop (AJAX and reload) now works smooth with all search inputs and loops
+* [Fixed] Mixing Select2 and non-Select2 on the same search instance now works smooth
+* [Fixed] All localised scripts now load on demand only, and build an object to update, instead of appending objects
+* [Changed] JavaScript is now NameSpaced for localised, but global usage.

 = 2.25.2 =
 * [Added] Filter type (AJAX or Full page Reload) GUI Option